 Export control over biological materials and technologies

 Its control lists continue to provide an international benchmark for best practice controls on chemical and biological agents, being used increasingly as a guide for international action in this area, including in the coverage and application of relevant UN Security Council Resolutions such as UNSCR 1540.
-The Australia Group plenary in 2007 emphasized its commitment to ensuring that non-proliferation export controls do not hinder legitimate trade and technical cooperation in the chemical and biological sectors.
+The Australia Group plenary in 2007 emphasised its commitment to ensuring that non-proliferation export controls do not hinder legitimate trade and technical cooperation in the chemical and biological sectors.

 The Australia Group has developed the following lists and guidelines, which are updated on a regular basis:

 - List of animal pathogens for export control

 - List of biological agents for export control